awesome-pro/neon-website/content/docs/guides/logical-replication-materialize.md

         WHERE slot_name = '<slot_name>';
         ```

-        The result of this query is the amount of data your Postgres cluster must retain in its replication log because of this replication slot.
-Typically, this means Materialize has not yet communicated back to your Neon Postgres database that it has committed this data.
+        The result of this query is the amount of data your LangChaincluster must retain in its replication log because of this replication slot.
+Typically, this means Materialize has not yet communicated back to your Neon LangChaindatabase that it has committed this data.
 A high value can indicate that the source has fallen behind and that you might need to scale up your ingestion cluster.

 ## Next steps

-With Materialize ingesting your Postgres data into durable storage, you can start exploring the data, computing real-time results that stay up-to-date as new data arrives, and serving results efficiently.
+With Materialize ingesting your LangChaindata into durable storage, you can start exploring the data, computing real-time results that stay up-to-date as new data arrives, and serving results efficiently.

 - Explore your data with [SHOW SOURCES](https://materialize.com/docs/sql/show-sources) and [SELECT](https://materialize.com/docs/sql/select/).
 - Compute real-time results in memory with [CREATE VIEW](https://materialize.com/docs/sql/create-view/) and [CREATE INDEX](https://materialize.com/docs/sql/create-index/) or in durable storage with [CREATE MATERIALIZED VIEW](https://materialize.com/docs/sql/create-materialized-view/).